loopmediagroup/es-alchemy/README.md

 Models define the fields and their types.
 They restrict how an index can be put together.

-It is recommended that you define a folder `models` that contains a json file for each model.
+Preferably a folder `models` contains a json file for each model.
 An example can be found in the [test folder](test/models).

 Fields that can be used and how they get mapped in Elasticsearch can